1. Hit the Slopes!

 Riding on a horse-drawn sleigh is one of the most unique ways to enjoy the winter landscape and to get up close to certain species of wildlife.
 Cozy up with a lap robe, sip hot mulled cider and enjoy this classic winter pastime as you absorb Jackson Hole's spectacular scenery.

-Refuge tours: If you want to get really close to Jackson Hole's resident elk, consider a sleigh ride on the National Elk Refuge.
-Tours are conducted by the Bar-T-Five's Elk Refuge Scenic Tours and depart from the Jackson Hole and Greater Yellowstone Visitor Center at 532 North Cache in Jackson between 10 a.m. and 4 p.m. daily, from December 16th to April 6th.
-Dress warmly, and BYO blanket as you will be sitting still for about an hour in the open sleigh.
+• Refuge tours: If you want to get really close to Jackson Hole's resident elk, consider a sleigh ride on the National Elk Refuge.
+Bar-T-Five's Elk Refuge Scenic Tours conducts tours and departs from the Jackson Hole and Greater Yellowstone Visitor Center at 532 North Cache in Jackson between 10 a.m. and 4 p.m. daily from December 14th to April 5th.
+Dress warmly and bring a blanket, as you will be sitting still for about an hour in the open sleigh.

 • Dinner rides: A dinner sleigh ride is a dramatic way to cap off a day in the snow.
 Mill Iron Ranch offers rides on their ranch among a wintering herd of about 1,500 elk, followed by their famous T-bone steak dinner.
 Spring Creek Resort offers sleigh rides around the top of East Gros Ventre Butte, affording unsurpassed views of the Tetons on one side and the twinkling lights of Jackson on the other.
 Jackson Hole Vintage Sleigh Rides provides several private tours for a truly unique Jackson Hole winter experience.
-Vintage sleighs are drawn by a team of Draft horses and provide a serene and nostalgic way to enjoy a ride through Cottonwood forests to the banks of the Snake River which affords many opportunities for viewing wildlife and the magnificent mountain scenery of the Jackson Hole Valley.
+A team of Draft horses draws vintage sleighs and provide a serene and nostalgic way to enjoy a ride through Cottonwood forests to the banks of the Snake River which affords many opportunities for viewing wildlife and the magnificent mountain scenery of the Jackson Hole Valley.

 5. Get Into the Backcountry